Senthil-Lakshmikanth/amfoss-tasks/task-10/README.md

 ## 10. CS50
-The CS50 lectures link is currently not opening.
-But also I have completed pset 1 and 2.
+I have completed pset 1 and 2.
+But the CS50 lectures link is currently not opening.

 Since Iam not comfortaable with CS50 IDE, I used a normal online C compiler for writing the codes.
 I think the main aim will be to write code and understand the logic.